Site icon View from La Vila

 The traditional golden colour of a rice dish comes from saffron and most of the saffron comes from La Mancha in central Spain.
 Saffron threads are plucked laboriously by hand from the crocus flower.

 It takes 150 flowers to produce a gram of saffron, which explains the price tag.
+It’s the most expensive spice by weight on the planet.
 Just half a gram of azafrán manchego can cost €5 – but for that money you get enough saffron threads for several arroz dishes.

 Cheap tourist restaurants will try to save money by using turmeric food colouring instead.
 It’s a fraction of the price of saffron.
 Before you order, look at the rice other people are eating – if it’s too yellow, be very suspicious.